ivanr/qlue/qlue_user_guide.md

 - Request routing (static and dynamic).

-- Parameter binding and validation (classic and JSON).
+- Parameter binding and validation.

-- Integration with Velocity; other view technologies possible.
+- Integration with Apache Velocity; other view technologies possible.

 - Support for stateful operations (e.g., multi-page forms).